lidofinance/community-staking-module/docs/src/src/lib/base-oracle/HashConsensus.sol/contract.HashConsensus.md

 ### _getFastLaneSubset

-*Returns start and past-end incides (mod totalMembers) of the fast lane members subset.*
+*Returns start and past-end indices (mod totalMembers) of the fast lane members subset.*

 ```solidity